Comment from our reader:

 It is hers, not mine and she has been so happy since she got her reverse mortgage and has the resources to live as she wishes.

-So Tim, I will tell you that a little education goes a long way and I’m sorry if I got long winded, but I get more than a bit steamed under the collar when I see others who misrepresent the program or worse yet, appear to be so selfish that they put their own needs ahead of the needs of the senior borrower who bought and paid for the home and now needs the equity to continue to live in it.
+I will tell you that a little education goes a long way and I’m sorry if I got long winded, but I get more than a bit steamed under the collar when I see others who misrepresent the program or worse yet, appear to be so selfish that they put their own needs ahead of the needs of the senior borrower who bought and paid for the home and now needs the equity to continue to live in it.

 As a banker, you really need to look at your own profession’s history and products (as well as the loans coming due right now) before you start claiming that the reverse mortgage is “some scam” because we have people coming to us in desperation daily when their bank loans are coming due or payments are tripling and they can’t make the payments and the banks are doing nothing to help them.